geoserver/geoserver-history/doc/en/user/source/extensions/rest/rest-config-api.rst

 - PUT that changes name of coverage store -> 403
 - PUT that changes workspace of coverage store -> 403
 - DELETE against a coverage store that contains configured coverage -> 403

+.. _coveragestore_recurse:

+The ``recurse`` parameter is used to recursively delete all coverages contained by the specified coverage store.
+Allowable values for this parameter are "true" or  "false".
+The default value is "false".

 ``/workspaces/<ws>/coveragestores/<cs>/file[.<extension>]``